Taposiris Magna

 Taposiris Magna, also known as Tapusir Magna, is a city established by Pharaoh Ptolemy II Philadelphus between 280 and 270 BC.
 The name means "great tomb of Osiris", which Plutarch identifies with an Egyptian temple in the city.
-Taposiris Magna, lies about 30 miles west of Alexandria in the Egyptian coastal town of Borg El Arab.
+Taposiris Magna lies about 30 miles west of Alexandria in the Egyptian coastal town of Borg El Arab.

-After Alexander the Great conquered Egypt in 332 BC and established Alexandria, the city of Taposiris Magna became a center for religious festival of Khoiak.
-The Ptolemaic Kingdom, the last Egyptian dynasty, was established following this, as a Greek state during this Hellenistic Period that lasted until the death of Cleopatra VII in 30 BC.
+During the Ptolemaic period, Taposiris Magna became a center for the religious festival of Khoiak.
 Napoleon arrived in Egypt during 1798 and French scientists subsequently conducted a survey of the architecture of the city published in the Description de l'Égypte.

 In the twentieth century, excavations of the site were started under the Italian Evaristo Breccia.
-Callisthenes states that Alexander the Great visited the city on his way to Siwa Oasis, which gives credence to the theory that there must have been a town there in the Hellenistic period.
+The ancient Greek historian Callisthenes states that Alexander the Great visited the city on his way to Siwa Oasis, which gives credence to the theory that there must have been a town there in the Hellenistic period.

 Role in trade

 The city stood on the navigable arm of the now dried-out bed of the ancient Lake Mariout.
 The size of the lake raises the possibility that the harbor played a role in the trade between Egypt and Libya.
 Traders from the west could use water transportation to the harbor and then take a caravan route.
 Similarly, trade from Libya could be shipped aboard boats to Taposiris and transported to interior cities of Egypt, however this theory has its critics.
 The wine produced in this part of Egypt was famous during this ancient time.